GoogleContainerTools/skaffold/docs/content/en/docs/concepts/local_development/_index.md

 weight: 60
 ---

-This page discusses how to develop locally with Skaffold.

 Local development means that Skaffold can skip pushing built container images, because the images are already present where they are run.
 For standard development setups such as `minikube` and `docker-for-desktop`, this works out of the box.